davrandom/idhoa/README.md

 ## How to use IDHOA ##
-1. First you have to modify constants.py to fit your needs.
+1. First you have to modify example.ini to fit your needs (you can rename it as you wish).

 * Information that you have to provide
 The angular coordinates (theta and phi) of the loudspeakers, in the usual acoustics reference frame.